 Asbestos-Related News in Colorado

-A preschool program on American Indian land in southern Colorado was recently closed due to the discovery of asbestos.
+A Head Start preschool program on an American Indian reservation in Southern Colorado was recently closed due to the discovery of asbestos.
 The preschool left about 95 families struggling to find other day care accommodations for approximately 140 kids.

 Author: Linda Molinari